 The success of any soil or hydroponic system heavily depends on healthy root growth and development.
-Choosing the correct growing media is a crucial early step towards a successful and rewarding indoor or outdoor garden.
+Choosing the correct growing media is a crucial early step towards a successful and rewarding indoors or outdoor garden.
 There a number of different pots or containers and soils you can grow in, and each one has its place in the horticultural world.

 What are the best pots to grow your plants in?

 There are many different kinds of pots and containers, and it can be hard to tell what the difference between them is.
 While garden pots are very simple, some pots will outperform others in certain situations.

 Some of the most common garden pots and containers you will see are:

 Generally, plastic pots are all you really need, but more advanced containers like fabric pots or air-pots have exploded in popularity.
 If you want to learn more about which garden pots are best for you, check out our full guide on selecting a garden pot.

 What are the best growing mediums for potted plants?

 There are several physical characteristics to consider when choosing the appropriate medium for your level of experience, type of plant and application. .
 Air porosity and the ability to retain water are two of the most important qualities to factor in.
 The physical characteristics of the media the roots are growing in can make all the difference in the health and yields of your crop.